LEANEAGmbH/EasyStackBuilder/FederatedCatalogue/README.md

 ![new button](./docImage/add-new-node.jpg?raw=true)

 Upload `node-red-leanea-federated-catalogue-1.0.2.tgz` from this repository and install.
-Refresh Node-RED to activate the node.
+Refresh to activate the node.

 ### 2. Create your flow
 Drag in an Inject node, the **Federated Catalogue** node, and a Debug node.
 Connect them: